Suhail Warraich: Career

 Warraich is considered to be an authority on Punjab's political families, clans or 'biradari' system voting trend prevalent in Punjab's election politics.
+He also has been actively playing a human rights activist role in Pakistan where he opposes the honor killing of women by her immediate family members.

+Awards and recognition

-In 2024, he was awarded the President's Pride of Performance for Journalism.
+In 2024, he was awarded the President's Pride of Performance award for his contributions to Journalism by the President of Pakistan.